Brainybrian316/Dyverse-Challenge/database.md

 # Data Schema Design

 if you look in the model folder you will see the schema for the data.
 This is the data that will be stored in the database.
 I have created 4 tables to store the data.
-The tables are: Root, Animals, Children, and StepChildren.
+The tables are: Root, Animals, Children, and StepChildren( in data terms its grandchildren).

 The Root table has the following columns: a unique id(primary key)